garv-shah/software-dev/SAT/U4O1 SAT/Testing/Usability Testing.md

 clients sampled prefer this solution over prior ones, and most found it intuitive and easy to understand.
 A couple issues need to addressed, such as images, quiz issues, and a lack of math typing support, but the general response was positive!

+# Appendix (Fixes)

+The usability tests have resulted in various fixes being made to the app with version 1.0.1, as shown below:

+- Images have been mostly fixed, with domains from Discord and Google Drive being manipulated, along with a CORS proxy
+- Quiz creation usability has been improved, with the app preventing from publishing to non-draft groups if solutions are empty.
+Warnings have also been added if changes are not saved, and the ability to delete posts has been added.
+- Various widget sizes have been changed to improve usability
+- Inline Math support in documents has been improved
+- Post solutions now show LATEX solutions too

+These changes address most concerns users have been having with the initial release, and will aid in improving usability for all clients.